cea-hpc/modules/doc/source/design/add-new-config-option.rst

 Documentation
 -------------

-Man pages and other user documentation has to be updated to describe the introduced option.
+Man pages and other user documentation have to be updated to describe the introduced option.

 Files that should be edited: